chapel-lang/chapel-blog/content/posts/7qs-chop/index.md

-In short, Chapel truly stands out because it effectively unifies the different parallel levels of modern GPU-powered clusters, handling everything from inter-node communication to intra-node parallelism across both CPUs and GPUs – with GPU portability.
+In short, Chapel truly stands out because it effectively unifies the different parallel levels of modern GPU-powered clusters, handling everything from inter-node communication to intra-node parallelism across both CPUs and GPUs—with GPU portability.
 This significantly frees us from implementing the most complex and error-prone aspects of a distributed combinatorial search, allowing us to focus more on the optimization problem itself, rather than the intricate details of